Israel and Hamas call a truce to free hostages in swap for prisoners, and allow more aid into Gaza

 Ofri Bibas Levy, whose brother, sister-in-law and two nephews — aged 4 and 10 months — are among the captives, said the deal puts the families in an “inhumane” situation.

-“Who will be released, who won’t?
-Will the kids be freed?
-Will they be freed with their mothers or not?” she asked, speaking to The Associated Press before the deal was announced.
+“Who will be released, who won’t?” she asked, speaking to The Associated Press before the deal was announced.
 “No matter which way it happens, there will still be families that will remain worried and sad and angry.”

 Goldenberg reported from Tel Aviv, Israel, and Magdy from Cairo.
 Associated Press reporters Najib Jobain in Khan Younis, Gaza Strip; Wafaa Shurafa in Deir al-Balah, Gaza Strip; Melanie Lidman and Isabel DeBre in Jerusalem; Jon Gambrell in Dubai, United Arab Emirates; and Darlene Superville in Washington contributed.